brandonbloom/brandonbloom.github.io/source/_posts/2012-12-21-the-nodejs-repl-is-broken.md

 function.
 That might not be a big problem if you have just one function, but what if you have several objects and functions in a larger system?
 The too-simple plain old JavaScript objects approach results in the copying of references and assigning those copies to local names.
-It's extremely difficult to reason about changes.
+It is extremely difficult to reason about changes.
 Even if you knew to cheat by reaching inside of require.cache with a delete, you'd still be better off restarting your REPL to preserve your sanity.
 That's a real shame if you had a bunch of interesting